MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ### How to implement IInspectable

-A driver MFT that’s intended for use from a camera’s Windows Store device app must implement the methods of `IInspectable` so that the Windows Store device app can access a pointer to the driver MFT when launched.
+A driver MFT that’s intended for use from a camera’s UWP device app must implement the methods of `IInspectable` so that the Microsoft Store device app can access a pointer to the driver MFT when launched.
 Your driver MFT should implement the methods of `IInspectable` as follows:

 - **IInspectable::GetIids** should return null in the *iids* out parameter, and return 0 in the *iidCount* out parameter.